Odoo

 Odoo is a business management software suite developed in Belgium.
-It includes modules for customer relationship management, e-commerce, billing, accounting, manufacturing, warehouse operations, project management, and inventory management.

-In October 2022, Odoo S.A. announced changes to its enterprise edition licensing, switching from an application and user based license model to single user based license model which included all applications.

-Odoo is distributed in two editions: a Community edition, licensed under the GNU LGPLv3, and an Enterprise edition, which includes additional proprietary features and services.
-Odoo can be deployed on-premises or accessed through a software-as-a-service (SaaS) model.
+It provides applications for customer relationship management, e-commerce, accounting, manufacturing, warehouse management, project management, and inventory management.
+In October 2022, Odoo S.A. announced changes to its pricing structure, including a single per-user subscription plan for access to its applications.
+Odoo is available in two editions: Community, released under the GNU LGPLv3 license, and Enterprise, which contains proprietary applications and support services.
+The software can be deployed on-premises or provided through a software-as-a-service (SaaS) model.

 Overview

-From inception, Odoo S.A (formerly OpenERP S.A) has released the core software as open source.
-Since the V9.0 release, the company has transitioned to an open core model, which provides subscription-based proprietary enterprise software and cloud-hosted software as a service, in addition to the open source version.
-In 2013, the not-for-profit Odoo Community Association was formed to promote the widespread use of Odoo and to support the collaborative development of Odoo features.
+From its inception, Odoo S.A. (formerly OpenERP S.A.) released the core software as open-source software.
+Since the release of version 9.0, the company has operated under an open-core model that combines open-source software with proprietary enterprise applications and cloud-based SaaS offerings.
+In 2013, the non-profit Odoo Community Association was established to support collaborative development and use of the software.